 I’m constantly getting questions about the intricate interworking of various flags present in IPv6 Router Advertisement messages.
 Here’s a (hopefully comprehensive) summary taken primarily from RFC 4861.

-The M and O flags are always present in RA messages:
+Router advertisement (RA) message include numerous flags.
+The M and O flags are always present:

 - M – Managed Address Configuration.
 DHCPv6 is available for IPv6 address allocation.